stromerbike/meta-medusa-dist/README.md

 - set "Miscellaneous Utilities ---> chat" to N; Remark: To avoid conflicts with ppp.
 - set "Miscellaneous Utilities ---> fbsplash" to N; Remark: Not needed with fbv.
 - set "Miscellaneous Utilities ---> chat" to N; Remark: To avoid conflicts with ppp.
-- set "Miscellaneous Utilities ---> hdparm" to No; Remark: Not needed without SATA/IDE.
 - set "Miscellaneous Utilities ---> inotifyd" to No; Remark: Not needed with inotify-tools.
 - set "Miscellaneous Utilities ---> less" to No; Remark: Not needed with less.
-- set "Miscellaneous Utilities ---> lsscsi" to No; Remark: Remark: Not needed without SCSI.
 - set "Miscellaneous Utilities ---> man" to No; Remark: Remark: Not needed.
 - set "Miscellaneous Utilities ---> mt" to No; Remark: Remark: Not needed.
 - set "Miscellaneous Utilities ---> nandwrite" to No; Remark: Not needed with mtd-utils-tests.